pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 "Hello?"

 It was Arthur's voice.
 Calm, steady Arthur.
 A wave of conflicting emotions washed over Fletcher.
-Hot resentment, sharp jealousy, and a vast, humbling relief.
+Hot resentment like molten copper, sharp jealousy cold as steel, and a vast, humbling relief clear as crystal.

 "Arthur, it's Stanley."